 Smoking and Alcohol

 Smoking and excessive alcohol use may affect the body’s natural ability to fight depression.
-People who smoke or drink may have less L-methylfolate which the brain needs to create the neurotransmitters linked with mood.
 Alcohol use may also interact with antidepressant and other drug therapies.

 Your questions answered:

 Your doctor will consider several options to create a treatment plan that suits your needs.
 One of these options may be psychotherapy or counseling.
 Psychotherapy and counseling may help to find healthy ways to face emotions and issues that can help resolve depressive symptoms.

 Do I need to take drugs to feel better?